 Overview

 Anyone who’s worked with wood knows that a sharp pencil is tough to keep.
-And, sharpening the standard carpenter pencil is a HASSLE.
+And sharpening the standard carpenter pencil is a HASSLE.

-So, these flat designed pencils with refillable leads will easily mark out lines in wood and make for a cheap stocking stuffer.
+So, these flat-designed pencils with refillable leads will easily mark out lines in wood and make for a cheap stocking stuffer.

 #13.
 High Quality Woodworkers Glue

 Any woodworker goes through glue.
 And lots of it.
-Giving the #1 brand in glue should always be welcomed.
+Giving the #1 brand in wood glue should always be welcomed.

 Gift Guide